Unleashing Business Potential with the EY Entrepreneurs Access Network: Now Open for 2025 Applications

-NEW YORK, June 17, 2024 /PRNewswire/ -- Ernst & Young LLP (EY US) is calling all trailblazing Black and Hispanic/Latino entrepreneurs to join the 2025 cohort of the EY Entrepreneurs Access Network (EAN).
+NEW YORK, June 17, 2024 /PRNewswire-HISPANIC PR WIRE/-- Ernst & Young LLP (EY US) is calling all trailblazing Black and Hispanic/Latino entrepreneurs to join the 2025 cohort of the EY Entrepreneurs Access Network (EAN).
 This accelerator program is now accepting applications until the August 30, 2024, deadline.

 The need